ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_navigator_plugin.md

 ```

 When a goal is received, we need to determine if this goal is valid and should be processed.
 The `goalReceived` method provides you the `goal` and a return value if it is being processed or not.
 This information is sent back to the action server to notify the client.
-In this case, we want to make sure that the goal’s behavior tree is valid or else we cannot proceed.
+In this case, we want to make sure that the goal's behavior tree is valid or else we cannot proceed.
 If it is valid, then we can initialize the goal pose onto the blackboard and reset some state in order to cleanly process this new request.

 ```c++
 bool NavigateToPoseNavigator::goalReceived(ActionT::Goal::ConstSharedPtr goal)